Choosing a Plan

 - Vision.
 Our plans have no copay for an annual eye exam with a network provider.
 In addition, the vision benefit, provided through EyeMed, has a small copay for lenses and contact lens fit, as well as a generous annual allowance for frames or contacts, which are not applied to the medical deductible or out-of-pocket maximum.

 - Employee Assistance Program.
 The Medical Trust’s Employee Assistance Program (EAP), managed through Cigna Behavioral Health, is part of all of our plans.
-Licensed clinicians can help with almost any issue, including stress, elder care, legal/financial issues, substance abuse, and emotional and physical health.
+Licensed clinicians can help with almost any issue, including stress, elder care, legal/financial issues, substance use disorder, and emotional and physical health.
 Services are free, confidential, and available to all members of your household, even non-covered family members.
 The plans cover unlimited telephone consultations and up to 10 in-person visits per issue with no copay and no deductible.

 - Health Advocate.
 This service is available with all of our plans and provides free hands-on assistance for all types of medical and administrative issues.
 Health Advocate can help members, their spouses, dependents, parents, and parents-in-law resolve claims issues, find doctors or hospitals, handle elder care issues, understand treatment options, find community resources, and schedule appointments with hard-to-reach specialists.